: (John Williams) The spectacular

 success of disaster films in the first half of the 1970's had fizzled by

-1977, but that didn't stop studios late to the party to attempt their
+1977, but that didn't stop studios late to the party from attempting

 , among others, the genre was no longer